 This stage is also part of the strategy.
 Planning is great, but you have to implement it as well.
 Verification of the correctness of the implementation of revisions according to the audit.

 Yes, it needs to be checked.
 Because you cannot trust anyone (even yourself).
-Otherwise, it will be unpleasant when you promote a page on which you did not write the required meta tags.
+Otherwise, it will be unpleasant when you promote a page on which you did not write the required meta tags for SEO.

 Increase the linking mass